kubernetes/kubernetes/docs/proposals/sysctl.md

   - `net.core.somaxconn`: maximum queue length specifiable by listen.
     * [x] **namespaced** in net ns
     * [ ] **might have application influence** for high values as it limits the socket queue length
-    * [ ] TODO: accounting?
-No evidence found until now.
+    * [?] **No real evidence found until now for accounting**.
+The limit is checked by `sk_acceptq_is_full` at http://lxr.free-electrons.com/source/net/ipv4/tcp_ipv4.c#L1276.
+After that a new socket is created.
+Probably, the tcp socket buffer sysctls apply then, with their accounting, see below.
   - `net.ipv4.tcp_wmem`/`net.ipv4.tcp_wmem`/`net.core.rmem_max`/`net.core.wmem_max`: socket buffer sizes
     * [ ] **not namespaced in net ns**, and they are not even available under `/sys/net`
   - `net.ipv4.ip_local_port_range`: local tcp/udp port range